blackbeard6/mini-claude-code/README.md

 ## Development

 #### Ideas for extending
+- [ ] Give Claude a code-execution tool that allows it to run code and iterate on the results
 - [ ] Implement a `CLAUDE.md`-like system
 - [ ] Implement slash commands
 - [ ] Implement a toy MCP